Expresses obligation or responsibility

 to be due to, to be caused by

-When a situation or outcome 'owes itself' to something, that something is the reason it happened — it's responsible for causing it.
+When a situation or outcome 'owes itself' to something, that something becomes the reason that it happened.